-Where a family has applied for or been offered a place at the school and move home during the course of the admissions process (i.e. after the closing date for first time admissions or transfers but before they start) they must notify the LA immediately.
+Where a family have applied for or been offered a place at the school and move home during the course of the admissions process (i.e. after the closing date for first time admissions or transfers but before they start) they must notify the LA immediately.

-During the normal round the latest date a proof of change of address can be accepted for the purposes of an application that has already been submitted is the third Friday in March for first time admissions.
+During the normal round the latest date a proof of change of address can be accepted for the purposes of an application that has already been submitted is the third Friday in March for first time admissions and junior transfers and the third Friday in December for secondary transfers.
 Home moves will not be accepted without proof.
-Where proof is received after the third Friday in March, the application will be considered as late.
+Where proof is received beyond the above respective 'Fridays', the applications will be considered as late.